 The Essence of Life

 An important distinction must be made between life’s distinguishing features and its defining feature.
 A distinguishing feature is one that serves the practical purpose of allowing us to unambiguously separate life from non-life.
 For example, if gene-based heredity always characterizes life and never characterizes non-life, then this attribute can be used to distinguish between the two.
-However, this capacity tells us nothing about life itself.
+However, this tells us nothing about life itself.
 I might be able to infallibly distinguish squirrels from other animals and yet know almost nothing about squirrels.
 To understand life, we must first determine its defining feature.
-This is the attribute of matter that marks its initial conversion from non-living to living.
+This is the attribute of matter that marks its initial conversion from a non-living to a living state.
 It is the first step in the causal chain that leads to life’s distinguishing features, and it serves a conceptual rather than a practical purpose.
 This defining feature is the essence of life.
 To determine what it might be, we must start with purposeful behavior and work our way back to the physical world.

 The sequence just described is depicted in the diagram below.